AlisAquilae/Academia/content/Notes/Lecture Notes/River Flow and Morphology/RFM Lecture 5.md

 Kinematic wave is based on unaltered mass, manning/chezy.
 It simplifies it as a wave that propagates downstream without changing.

 In reality, depth changes.
 Celerity increases for larger water depth.
 What happens then?
 Well, still captured.
+Thus allows for waves 'turning' slowly and changing angles

 What is not captured?
 Diffusion/attenuation

 We still use kinematic waves in models, for example landscape evolution models.
 These work with geological timescales.

+---
+# cD Wave
+We do include the pressure correction term.
+S0 - Sf - Sp = 0

+It is simply the kinematic wave times a pressure correction

+???????????????